microsoft/live-share/docs/use/vscode.md

 ![Screenshot that shows the Read-only and Read/write choices for access level.](../media/vscode-share-terminal-ro-rw.png)

-After you select the kind of shared terminal you want to start, a new shared terminal will appear in the Visual Studio Code **Terminal** tab.
+After you select the kind of shared terminal you want to start, a new shared terminal will appear in the Visual Studio Code **Terminal** tab:

 ![Screenshot that shows the Terminal tab in Visual Studio Code.](../media/vscode-share-terminal-up.png)